Rules

 Resets

-The following events are treated as a "Reset".
-The sequence for beginning a new point is followed, including an equal reallocation of steel balls.
+The following events are treated as a "reset."
+The sequence for beginning a new point is followed, including an equal allocation of steel balls.
 The target is placed in the same dimple as at the beginning of the point.

-1. The target ball flies off the table and then either contacts a player or lands on the floor.
+1. The target ball flies off the surface of the table and then either contacts a player or lands on the floor.

-2. The target ball rolls up a chute and then touches a player.
+2. The target ball rolls onto a chute and makes contact with a player.

-4. The target ball has stopped moving and opponents can’t hit it to the back wall because of an obstruction (e.g. chute blocks access).
+4. The target ball has stopped moving and opponents can’t hit it because a chute blocks access.

 contact information